Abrasive belts

 Belt Tension/Machine Requirements

 Belts are very strong and can perform under rigorous operating conditions.
-However, excessive belt tension can cause failure of belts in addition to problems with finish and wear of machine bearings.
+However, excessive belt tension can cause the failure of belts in addition to problems with the finish and wear of machine bearings.
 Almost all belt machines are tensioned by spring mechanisms or by an air cylinder.
 Air-operated tensioning devices are superior because they allow for belt stretch during use and can be easily adjusted and monitored.
 Belt tension should be maintained in the range of 4 to 5 pounds per inch of belt width to a high of 30 to 40 pounds.

 Polishing operations should use lower belt tension, especially when using soft contact wheels.
 A rule of thumb is to use the lowest tension possible before the belt "walks" off center.